you are being redirected

 austria

-Participation rights (Genussrechte) are – in principle – civil law (contractual) relation-ships between the issuer and each subscriber/holder that confer to their holders monetary (property) rights with respect to the issuer, including (most notably) the right to receive dividends and liquidation proceeds.
+Participation rights (Genussrechte) are – in principle – civil law (contractual) relationships between the issuer and each subscriber/holder that confer to their holders monetary (property) rights with respect to the issuer, including (most notably) the right to receive dividends and liquidation proceeds.
 Participation rights can be quite freely structured, subject to general boundaries under Austrian law, e.g. mandatory consumer protection laws (where applicable).
 Participation rights can qualify, depending on the actual rights conferred, as equity or debt instruments.

-Silent partnerships are similar to participation rights, but typically confer more rights (e.g. right to inspect books and records and other information rights).
+Silent partnerships are similar to participation rights, but typically confer more rights (e.g. the right to inspect books and records and other information rights).

 bulgaria